top of page

 Roadblocks to Consensus

-While 175 nations initially agreed to draft the treaty, negotiations reveal stark conflicts:
+While 175 nations initially agreed to draft the treaty, negotiations revealed stark conflicts:

-• High-Income vs. Developing Nations: Wealthier countries push for strict production caps while developing states stress financial and technological support to manage waste.
+• High-Income vs. Developing Nations: Wealthier countries advocate for strict production caps, while developing states prioritise financial and technological support to manage waste.

 • Industry Influence: Fossil fuel and plastic producers advocate for recycling-focused solutions, sidestepping production limits.

-• Scope of the Treaty: Debates rage over whether to prioritize全程 regulation (from production to disposal) or focus on waste management.
+• Scope of the Treaty: Debate rages over whether to prioritise full-cycle regulation (from production to disposal) or focus on waste management.

 The Role of Public Pressure